Nimo

 Important points to keep in mind

-Ruminant digestion and anaerobic decomposition produce methane, a potent short-term greenhouse gas.
+Ruminant digestion and anaerobic decomposition produce methane.

 Built with v0